 Human Rights and Labour Policy

 At HMD Global we are committed to ensuring we meet the highest standards on human rights.
 We also expect our suppliers, partners, and other representatives to adhere to the same high standards of ethical behaviour and legal compliance when they are working on our behalf.
+We perform regular risk based sanctions screening of the third parties we conduct business with against various Human Rights related sanctions lists.
 We are certified for ISO9001:2015 and we perform ISO9001:2015 internal audits to our own operations.
 To ensure ongoing standards we perform regular Manufacturing Process Audits (MPA) and Corporate Social Responsibility (CSR) audits to safeguard compliance to industry standards and requirements.
 We participate on the yearly Joint Audit Co-Operation (JAC) CSR audits conducted by 3rd party auditors for our Original Design Manufacturers’ manufacturing facilities.
 We are also targeting to be ISO14001:2015 certified by the end of 2020.

 At HMD Global, we strive to meet the highest standards across all our operating practices.
 As part of our ongoing monitoring and reviewing of internal processes and compliance, we have engaged with Ernst & Young Oy to conduct a Human Rights Risk Assessment with a focus on supply chain and field force sales promotion activities.
 The assessment will have an emphasis on risks surrounding child labour, modern slavery, forced labour, working conditions and also other important areas, including discrimination, and will work to identify, evaluate and manage key risks.
 It is expected to be completed in Q3 2020.